top of page

 Location: 17q21.31

-Key Functions: Microtubule stabilization, neuronal structure maintenance, axonal transport regulation, neurodegeneration prevention
+Key Functions: Microtubule stabilization, neuronal structure maintenance, axonal transport regulation, cytoskeletal organization, and neurodegeneration prevention

 SNP ID